Field Trip Programs

 New Partnerships

 (Highlighted above) Continue your energy journey in the classroom and beyond with the Wisconsin K-12 Energy Education Program’s (KEEP) energy conservation add-on program.
 After your visit to Bubolz Nature Preserve, KEEP staff will join students for an in-class program.
 Taking elements learned at the Preserve, students will build on their energy investigation skills to explore their own at-home energy use.
-For more information on this free program, contact Melissa Alexander at [email protected] or 715-346-2425.
-Or sign up here.
+For more information on this free program, contact Samara Hamze at [email protected], or visit the KEEP Foundation website here.

 Sap to Syrup